Perth

 *1 - Airport Line provides additional service up to Bayswater.
 Not shown here.

-The Armadale and Thornlie Lines are an S-Train line on a North-South alignment.
-They run from Perth in the north to Armadale and Thornlie in the south, serving 20 stations.
-Thornlie branch trains pass through Beckenham without stopping.
+The Armadale Line is an S-Train line on a North-South alignment.
+It runs from Perth in the north to Armadale in the south, serving 19 stations.

 The Armadale Line was opened in May 1893 and the last expansion to the line was the opening of Stadium in December 2017.
-The Thornlie Branch opened August 2005.
-The Armadale and Thornlie Lines are owned by the Public Transport Authority and operated by Transperth Train Operations.
-Note that due to construction works, there is no service south of Victoria Park.
+The Armadale Line is owned by the Public Transport Authority and operated by Transperth Train Operations.
+Note that due to construction works, there is no service south of Cannington.

 Headways